 Be ready for everything

 Speaking of means of transport, you really need to be ready for everything.
 If you’re traveling by car, make sure to check everything beforehand.
 Even if you do that, it might happen that your car breaks down somewhere in the middle of nowhere, which is never a pleasant thing.
-I always have the phone number of the best mobile mechanic in Sydney in my phone, so if something happens, I just give him a call and he comes to my house to fix the problem (it’s easier to find your way home and get someone come and check it then return home and then again find a way to get your car to a mechanic).
+I always have the phone number of the best mobile mechanics, so if something happens, I just give him a call and he comes to my house to fix the problem (it’s easier to find your way home and get someone come and check it then return home and then again find a way to get your car to a mechanic).
 If you’re traveling by plane, on the other hand, make sure to book the seats that would be best for you – preferably somewhere close to the toilets.

 Keep your children entertained